Signet Peter Kittel Initialen

 11. Hard exercise

 When you really are out for a challenge, why not try German tongue twisters?
 These are Zungenbrecher (tongue breakers) in German.
 You find several of them in the German Wikipedia: [de-WP Zungenbrecher].
 There you find also a number of audio files from the examples, see also the Commons files.
-The two most common Zungenbrecher I'll mention here:
+The two most common Zungenbrecher plus one newcomer I'll mention here:

 • Fischers Fritz fischt frische Fische, frische Fische fischt Fischers Fritz.
 (Fisherman's Fritz fishes fresh fish, fresh fish (are) fished by Fisherman's Fritz.)